vgodwinamz/mcp-client-bedrock/README.md

 When paired with Amazon Bedrock's extensive model catalog, MCP provides a powerful framework for building AI-powered applications.

-## Introducing the bedrock-mcp-client Project
+## Introducing the  Project

-The bedrock-mcp-client is a Python-based implementation that combines Amazon Bedrock's foundation models with MCP servers.
-It provides both a CLI interface for interactive use and a programmable API for integration into custom applications.
+The Custom MCP Client using Amazon Bedrock is a Python-based implementation that combines Amazon Bedrock's foundation models with MCP servers.
+It provides both a CLI and Web interface for interactive use and a programmable API for integration into custom applications.
+Leveraging the Converse API, this solution offers a consistent and unified way to interact with various Bedrock models, eliminating the need to manage model-specific differences.
+The Converse API streamlines multi-turn conversations, enables tool use (function calling), and reduces code complexity by allowing developers to write code once and use it seamlessly across supported models.
+This simplifies integration, accelerates development, and enhances flexibility for building advanced conversational AI solutions.

 The project consists of two main components:

-CLI Client: A command-line interface for interacting with MCP servers using Amazon Bedrock models Web UI: A browser-based interface built with FastAPI for a more visual interaction experience
+* CLI Client: A command-line interface for interacting with MCP servers using Amazon Bedrock models
+* Web UI: A browser-based interface built with FastAPI for a more visual interaction experience

 ## Key Features